Hypergear/UCL_Dissertation/Proposal/proposal.md

 ## Research Design
     Research Methodology

+    Applying the theory proposed by the Butter's law to estimate the bandwidth capacity of the submarine cable.
+    Assess the risk of the demand supply gap in the global internet bandwidth under the Edholm's law of bandwidth Build the world submarine cable map with Graph theory Analysis of the submarine cable routing options under different use cases Find the route with the shortest distance from starting point to the destination point.
+This is vital for some industries(eg High-frequency trading) as they have a higher standard on network latency.
+                From a financial and investment point of view, building a route with the minimized cost of production also needs to be considered.
+                Some routes can carry more data than others, in some use cases, people want to transfer a large amount of data via the submarine cable.
+Thus finding the route with the highest data transfer capacity is important.
+        Outline the importance of the landing point in the global submarine cable network Some landing points are played as the data exchange centre(switcher) which gives higher value on the network.
+The network stability will severely be damaged if some failure happens in these places.
+            Underlying the assumption of longer distance between two points, more likely the chance the communication failure will be.
+To what extent does this idea gives true on the submarine cable.
+            These locations can be measured by centrality and betweenness. will adapt to a global submarine cable.
+            Efficiency values the effectiveness of the network from one location to another.
+A route with higher efficiency would make the

+        To improve the robustness of the existing network topology, one of many solutions is building additional cables to overcome the failure.
+Analysis of the existing cable map and allocating the additional cable would reduce the vulnerabilities of the submarine cable.
+            Chinese post problem
+    Linear programming to design a cable with the given starting point and destination point under the limited cost.
+        Sometimes building a new route also comes with financial considerations and engineering choices.
+If a new needs to be built, how much budget, designed capacity and cable length should be adopted to maximize the utility

+    Linear regression
+    Graph theory
+    Linear programming

+    Flow diagram
+    Hint: A high level overview of the methodology will be used

+## Discussion
+    reflect back to literature
+    interesting found in this study

 ### Data source
 1. The status, estimated finish time and length of the world STC(https://www.infrapedia.com/app/subsea-cable/humboldt-cable)